Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 The thing about promoting diversity is that if it’s not an authentic initiative, you risk doing more harm than good.
 Hiring someone to “fill a quota” will not only put your employee at a disadvantage, but it will likely end up in your people mistrusting leadership, as well.

-Therefore, it’s critical that any diversity, equity, and/or inclusion initiatives need to be coming from the right place.
-They need to be driven by a true desire to gain new perspectives and enrich your company’s culture.
+Therefore, it’s critical that any diversity, equity, and/or inclusion initiatives come from the right place.
+They need to be driven by a true desire to gain new perspectives and enrich their company’s culture.
+Promoting diversity also helps foster a more diverse professional environment, where varied cultural attitudes and workplace behaviors can contribute to innovation and growth.

 Here’s how to start: